-I find it absolutely amazing that my small blog, that started as a hobby because I was bored, as grown into the sophisticated lifestyle blog that it is today.
-Although, I am usually quite quiet about how many views we get, I will share that we have 15,000 readers from all over the word.
-It makes me smile that my words, pictures and videos are reaching (and hopefully inspiring) thousands globally.
+I find it absolutely amazing that my small blog, that started as a hobby because I was bored, has grown into the sophisticated lifestyle blog that it is today.
+Although, I am usually quite quiet about how many views we get, I will share that we have 15,000 readers from all over the world.
+It makes me smile that my little words, pictures and videos are reaching (and hopefully inspiring) thousands globally.

 This post is mainly to thank every single person who has ever read my blog.
-I have continued writing for all these years thanks to your encouragement and support.
+I have continued writing for all these years due to your encouragement and support.